 - (2017) “On the Authorship of Kaccāyana, the Oldest Pāli Grammar” in Pariyatti, Studies in Pāli Language and Literature, eds.
-Bimalendra Kumar and Ujjwal Kumar, Aditya Prakashan, New Delhi.
+Bimalendra Kumar and Ujjwal Kumar.
+New Delhi, Aditya Prakashan.

-- (2014) “Two Jewels of Pāli Literature in the U Pho Thi Library of Thaton”, in Manuscripts in the U Pho Thi Library, Saddhamajotika Monastery, Thaton, Myanmar, edited by W. Pruitt, S. Kasamatsu, Y. Kawasaki and A. Ruiz-Falques, Chuo Academic Research Centre, Tokyo.
+- (2014) “Two Jewels of Pāli Literature in the U Pho Thi Library of Thaton”, in Manuscripts in the U Pho Thi Library, Saddhamajotika Monastery, Thaton, Myanmar, eds.
+W. Pruitt, S. Kasamatsu, Y. Kawasaki and A. Ruiz-Falqués.
+Tokyo, Chuo Academic Research Centre.

-- (2014) “Pali Literature: From Orality to Written Text”, in Buddha’s Word: The Life of Books in Tibet and Beyond, M. Elliot, H. Diemberger & M. Clemente (Eds.); published to accompany the exhibition of the same title in the Museum of Archaeology and Anthropology, University of Cambridge, 28 May 2014 – 17 January 2015.
+- (2014) “Pali Literature: From Orality to Written Text”, in Buddha’s Word: The Life of Books in Tibet and Beyond, eds.
+M. Elliot, H. Diemberger and M. Clemente.
+Cambridge, Museum of Archaeology and Anthropology, University of Cambridge.

 Conferences and Lectures

-- ‘Rare Words in Medieval Pali’, presentation at the International Workshop on Buddhist Lexicography in the 21st Century, convenor: Professor Mahesh Deokar (University of Pune) and Professor Kenneth Zysk (University of Copenhagen), Pune, March 1-3, 2018.
+- ‘Rare Words in Medieval Pali’.
+Presentation at the International Workshop on Buddhist Lexicography in the 21st Century.
+Convenors: Professor Mahesh Deokar (University of Pune) and Professor Kenneth Zysk (University of Copenhagen).
+Pune.
+1-3 March, 2018.

-- ‘Saddanīti, ‘The Rule of Sound’: Pali Grammar and the Oral Nature of Pali’, presentation at the International Workshop on Post-10th century Pali Literature, convenors: Professor Mahesh Deokar and Dr. Dragomir Dimitrov, Department of Pali, Savitribai Phule Pune University, Pune, November 6-8, 2017.
+- ‘Saddanīti, ‘The Rule of Sound’: Pali Grammar and Oral Culture’.
+Presentation at the International Workshop on Post-10th century Pali Literature.
+Convenors: Professor Mahesh Deokar and Dr. Dragomir Dimitrov.
+Department of Pali, Savitribai Phule Pune University.
+Pune.
+6-8 November, 2017.

-- ‘The Flight of the Garuḍa: Daṇḍin in the Bay of Bengal’, presentation at the 2nd Daṇḍin Workshop, convenor: Yigal Bronner, Belgium House, Hebrew University of Jerusalem, December 11–13, 2016.
+- ‘The Flight of the Garuḍa: Daṇḍin in the Bay of Bengal’.
+Presentation at the 2nd Daṇḍin Workshop.
+Convenor: Yigal Bronner.
+Belgium House, Hebrew University of Jerusalem.
+11–13 December, 2016.

-- ‘On Translating Pāli Texts into Spanish, a View from the Trenches’ presentation at The First International Conference on Awakening Words Translated: The Pāḷi Tipiṭaka Translation in Myanmar and Beyond, convenor: Ven.
-Khammai Dhamasami, University of Yangon, Myanmar, December 1, 2016.
+- ‘On Translating Pāli Texts into Spanish, a View from the Trenches’.
+Presentation at the First International Conference on Awakening Words Translated: The Pāḷi Tipiṭaka Translation in Myanmar and Beyond.
+Convenor: Ven.
+Professor Dr. Khammai Dhamasami.
+University of Yangon, Myanmar.
+1 December, 2016.

-- ‘The Kuru narrative in the Sumaṅgalavilāsinī and the role of Buddhaghosa as an audience setter’, presentation at the workshop Textures of Buddhaghosa’s Writing and the Contours of His Thought: A Workshop on Reading Practices, convenor: Maria Heim, Amherst College, Amherst, Massachusetts, September 30 – October 2, 2016.
+- ‘The Kuru narrative in the Sumaṅgalavilāsinī and the role of Buddhaghosa as an audience setter’.
+Presentation at the workshop Textures of Buddhaghosa’s Writing and the Contours of His Thought: A Workshop on Reading Practices.
+Convenor: Maria Heim.
+Amherst College, Amherst, Massachusetts.
+30 September – 2 October, 2016.

 - ‘Alaṅkāra for the Birds.
-The indirect reception of Daṇḍin’s Kāvyādarśa in Burma’, presentation at the workshop A Lasting Vision: Dandin’s Mirror in the World of Asian Letters, organised by D. Shulman, Y. Bronner and Ch.
-Hallisey, The Israel Institute for Advanced Studies, Jerusalem, 13-17 December, 2015
+The indirect reception of Daṇḍin’s Kāvyādarśa in Burma’.
+Presentation at the workshop A Lasting Vision: Dandin’s Mirror in the World of Asian Letters.
+Convenors: Prof. David Shulman, Prof. Yigal Bronner and Prof. Charles Hallisey.
+The Israel Institute for Advanced Studies, Jerusalem.
+13-17 December, 2015.

-- ‘The Suttaniddesa of Saddhammajotipāla: Pāli Grammar and Buddhist Reformism in fifteenth-century Myanmar’, presentation at workshop Current Trends In Grammatical Studies, International Symposium and Workshop, Mumbai, 14-16 February, 2015
+- ‘The Suttaniddesa of Saddhammajotipāla: Pāli Grammar and Buddhist Reformism in fifteenth-century Myanmar’.
+Presentation at the workshop Current Trends In Grammatical Studies.
+Indian Institute of Technology, Powai, Mumbai.
+14-16 February, 2015.

-- ‘Burmese Buddhism and Pāli Grammar’, presentation at the Staatsbibliothek of Berlin, Berlin, 30 September, 2014
+- ‘Burmese Buddhism and Pāli Grammar’.
+Presentation at the Staatsbibliothek zu Berlin.
+Berlin.
+30 September, 2014.

-- ‘Saddhammasiri and his Philosophy of Language’, paper presented at the 2012 International Burma Studies Conference, Northern Illinois University, DeKalb (Il), 5th – 7th October, 2012.
+- ‘Saddhammasiri and his Philosophy of Language’.
+Paper presented at the International Burma Studies Conference.
+Northern Illinois University, DeKalb.
+5-7 October, 2012.

-- ‘A new reading of the Meghadūta’, paper presented at the IIGRS IV (International Indology Graduate Research Symposium IV), Edinburgh, University of Edinburgh, 4th – 5th September, 2012.
+- ‘A new reading of the Meghadūta’.
+Paper presented at the IV International Indology Graduate Research Symposium IV.
+University of Edinburgh.
+4-5 September, 2012.